devanshds/Mini-Projects/README.md

   - Deploying a website on Heroku

 ## 5. Database Application:
   A Desktop Database application that uses Python and Tkinter to convert the backend code into a GUI application that is bundled up together in a single executable file.
 It uses SQLite3 so the database can be worked on any machine.
+The application has been designed to gather book details and modify them.

  ### What I learned:
  -  Tkinter